Secure CheckoutPersonal information is secured with SSL technology.

 Professor Emeritus, Department of Veterinary Pathobiology, College of Veterinary Medicine, University of Illinois at Urbana-Champaign, Urbana, Illinois, USA

-Brad Bolan, DVM, MS, PhD, SACVP, DABT, FATS, FIATP, President and Pathologist, GEMpath, Inc., Longmont, Colorado, USA During a 25-year career, Dr. Bolon has been employed in academia, contract research organizations, and two pharmaceutical firms before launching an experimental and toxicologic pathology practice.
+Brad Bolon, DVM, MS, PhD, DACVP, DABT, FATS, FIATP, President and Pathologist, GEMpath, Inc., Longmont, Colorado, USA During a 25-year career, Dr. Bolon has been employed in academia, contract research organizations, and two pharmaceutical firms before launching an experimental and toxicologic pathology practice.
 His main professional interests include comparative pathology of genetically engineered animals and toxicologic neuropathology.
 He is a past president of the Society of Toxicologic Pathology and is a recipient of the 2018 British Society of Toxicological Pathology’s Gopinath Lecture Award for excellence in toxicologic pathology.

 President and Pathologist, GEMpath, Inc., Longmont, Colorado, USA